jaymeswhyte/teemarr/README.md

 *A self-hosted, containerised discord bot to help manage your Plex media server.*
 ## Installation
 _DockerHub_ repo [here](https://hub.docker.com/r/jaymeswhyte/teemarr).
+This bot is currently built for use with QBitTorrent and Overseerr.
+Most bot features will work with both Plex and Jellyfin (as the bot needn't interact directly with the media server), but webhook support for new titles is built for Plex; this may change in the future.

 Use the following command after creating a new application on [discord.dev](https://discord.com/developers/applications):
 ```
 docker run -d \